KostasValeckas/PyLongslit/docs/installation.rst

 conflict with other applications on your system.
 Furtermore, this ensures that updates to any packages do not break the application, as the environment will not be updated unless you explicitly update it.

-Python environments as created with the commands shown above will be empty, and you will need to install the required packages, as described in :ref:`installing the required Python packages <packages>`.

 **Note:** The envirornment will need to be activated every time you open a new terminal.
-You can configure your terminal to automatically activate the environment - this will not be covered in this documentation - see documentation for your terminal for more information.
+You can configure your terminal to automatically activate the environment upon startup.
+This will not be covered in this documentation - see documentation for your terminal for more information.

 **Example:**